inkVerb/VIP/401/Lesson-09.md

   - This line should be added right after every essential child script, if the success of the child script matters
   - MPEL will exit if the child script fails, passing the exit status to the final exit of the parent script
 - We need the MPEL because other scripts and even an `if` test or `wait` will change the last exit code `$?` value
+- **Caution:**
+ - Do not run `wait` after the MPEL, otherwise you will wait forever
+ - Do not run `wait` before the MPEL because the MPEL will be testing `wait` rather than the the child script you want to test
+ - The MPEL may actually be able to run instead of `wait`
 ___

 #### [Lesson 10: Dynamics of Functions](https://github.com/inkVerb/vip/blob/master/401/Lesson-10.md)